Weren’t there South Dakota Libertarians in the 2020 election?

 However, on the day before the election, they appear to have proven themselves to literally be the weakest and most inept group of candidates the Libertarian Party has ever offered in the state.

 Why do I have this opinion?
 Look at their campaign finance reports.
-It’s literally as if Dean Wormer reading off the Delta House’s grades before he kicked them out of Faber College.
+It’s literally as if Dean Wormer is reading off the Delta House’s grades before he kicked them out of Faber College.

 - Daryl Root for State Senate (District 04) – Raised nothing.
 Spent nothing.
 And said some crazy stuff on the internet about legalizing drugs.